the-ethan-hunt/jekyll-now/_posts/2017-12-31-Note-to-coders.md

 does not fail and enhance its features.
 I faced **very very minor** issues with some of them which I would also bring to point later.
 The contributions were brilliant indeed and it might be dishonour not to mention them here:
-1. [Abhimanyu Thakre](https://github.com/abhimanyuthakre)- One of the most contributing guy here.
+1. [Abhimanyu Thakre](https://github.com/abhimanyuthakre)- One of the most contributing guys out here.
 Many major features were made by him.

 2. [Kaushal Bhogale](https://github.com/kb-studios)- A little less PRs but all of them were gems.
-He built the Linux version and prettified the UI to a classic, geeky , Mission Impossible themed one.
+He built the Linux version and prettified the UI to a classic, geeky , Mission Impossible-themed one.

 3. [Snehal Reddy](https://github.com/Snehal-Reddy)- The late-comer in the party but also did great stuff.
-   He used his arts skills to devise a cool logo and then built the Mac version.
+   He used his art skills to devise a cool logo and then built the Mac version.

 4. [Yatish](https://github.com/Yatish04)- Made nice changes and participated a lot in discussion; maybe due to some issues, he disappeared in the final phase of KWoC.